magnoeasy/easybuilder/english.md

 The "Email" component is for accepting email only.

 Select the "Email" component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If not, just click on the component you just dropped).
+If you need to confurate it, you can do it on the right side menu, if it didn't open when you dragged the component it's just to click on it.

 ![image](./BuilderImages/Emailgif.gif)

 After dropping the email component into the form, run the application by clicking the ![image](./BuilderImages/RunButton.png) button.

-And notice that on the register screen you will only be allowed to save what you have entered in the "Email" field if the system considers that as email, for example:
+Notice that on the register screen you will only be allowed to save what you have entered in the "Email" field if the system considers that as email, for example:
 ![image](./BuilderImages/EmailvalidationGif.gif)

-Notice that when it was only written "Easy" it was not possible to save, but when "@team" was added to the end it became possible to save it.
+For example, on the GIF above, when it was only written "Easy" it was not possible to save, but when "@team" was added to the end it became possible to save it.

 🔗Video: https://www.youtube.com/watch?v=kPtjDcOXSGw&list=PLTHIfO0UrihGXWtezzJnmZgS74lfA3PdH&index=34